-Note: One dog is permitted at this property and must be added when you are making your booking.
-A charge of £50 will then be applied to the booking total.
+Note: Two dogs are permitted at this property and must be added when you are making your booking.
+A charge of £50 per pet will then be applied to the booking total.

 There are strict dog rules to abide by at our properties, so please make sure you have read these before planning to bring your dog.